TrashCat Interventions

 DragDrop.AnswerOnly

-How it works: Show the problem with factors visible (e.g., "7 × 8 = ___"), student drags only the answer digits into the blank.
+How it works: Show the problem with factors visible (e.g., 7 × 8 = __), student drags a full answer tile into the blank.
 Provides draggables for answer choices only (correct + distractors).

-Learning science: Production effect lite—student generates the answer through assembly rather than pure recall, but with the problem structure visible as support.
+Learning science: Production effect lite—student generates the answer through selection rather than pure recall, but with the problem structure visible as support.
 Lower cognitive load than full equation reconstruction since factors remain displayed.
-Digit manipulation creates motoric memory traces and forces attention to answer structure (place value, digit order) without computational or relational assembly demands.
+Tile manipulation creates motoric memory traces and forces attention to answer structure without full computational or relational assembly demands.

 Production/High-Effort Tools